-The Society has provided a template for presentation of evidence, please contact the Accreditation team to request a matrix via accreditation@rsb.org.uk.
+The Society has provided a template for presentation of evidence which is available on the Society's web site at www.rsb.org.uk/apply-for-accreditation.
 It is based on the six criteria listed on page 11 and Appendix B, and relates closely to the Stage One Report.